 In the end, which option you choose boils down to whether you have the patience for lots of paperwork and are accepting of governance requirements.
 If you are looking for the easiest option, however, choosing an LLC is likely to be your best bet.

 There’s no double-taxation, and paperwork is limited comparatively.
 What’s more, there are far fewer government regulations to abide by.
 With that said, you are better off starting out as a corporation if you plan on raising venture capital later.
 It’s pricey, but you can always switch to an LLC when the time is right.
+On a related note, if you want to set it up your own, you’ll need to know how time-consuming is to form an LLC.

 We hope you found this guide helpful in your quest to start a business.
 In the meantime, we encourage you to check out our blogs page for more information on starting a business, growing it, acquiring a small business loan, and much more.
 We have a collection of beneficial articles that are sure to lend a hand in your business ventures.